-Holiday Meals and Celebrations: Resident service coordinators work year-round to help residents recognize and celebrate the different holidays throughout the year.
-Past

-Oakland Housing Authority FY 2024 MTW Annual Plan Page 268 of 252823268 holidays that have been celebrated include New Year's Eve, Lunar New Year, Black History Month, Easter, Mother's Day, Father's Day, July 4th, Halloween, Thanksgiving, and Christmas.
+Holiday Meals and Celebrations: Resident service coordinators work year round to help residents recognize and celebrate the different holidays throughout the year.
+Past holidays that have been celebrated include New Year's Eve, Lunar New Year, Black History Month, Easter, Mother's Day, Father's Day, July 4th, Halloween, Thanksgiving, and Christmas.
 Celebration activities often comprise of arts and crafts as well as an opportunity for residents to come together and share a catered holiday meal.